-To avoid any mishaps and find out exactly how to get the most out of the fish you feed to your dog, check out the comprehensive list below.
+To avoid any mishaps and find out exactly how to get the most out of the fish you feed your dog, check out the comprehensive list below.

 For ultimate pet safety, I recommend consulting with your vet prior to feeding your dog any food listed in this article.